Green Dragon Colony site: 1894-1912

 The Green Dragon Colony started with a tiny, Arts and Crafts-inspired cottage, The Green Dragon (1894), built for Anna Held (1849–1941).
 A German immigrant, Held worked as a governess for the family of Ulysses S. Grant Jr. The cottage, designed by Irving J. Gill, showed signatures of the architect's trademark style.

-A charismatic woman with a Bohemian spirit, Anna Held collected friends among many of the leading theatrical and musical talents of the day, including British actress Ellen Terry, actress Helena Modjeska, composers Ignacy Jan Paderewski and Charles Wakefield Cadman, and music critic William L. Hubbard.
+Held befriended many of the leading theatrical and musical talents of the day, including British actress Ellen Terry, actress Helena Modjeska, composers Ignacy Jan Paderewski and Charles Wakefield Cadman, and music critic William L. Hubbard.

 The Green Dragon was both a weekend get-away and a rental property.
 It was named after a novel by Beatrice Harraden, a best-selling British novelist who stayed there in 1894.
 After the addition of a music room, it became the site of free concerts featuring local musicians and touring artists.
 Held invited the whole village, from Portuguese fishermen and their wives to the wealthy Scripps sisters.

 By the summer of 1899, Held had added three more structures to her parcel of land: The Den, the Studio, and a tent house with a wooden floor.
 Eucalyptus trees were hung with Japanese lanterns to welcome evening guests.

 Around 1902, Held resigned from her position as governess and devoted her time to building rental cottages.
 She bought two additional lots and within a few years had twelve cottages with quaint names like The Gables and Open Door.
 There was a boat-shaped structure known as the Ark and a Palm House covered with branches.

 The Green Dragon Colony soon became a popular tourist destination, thanks to a 1901 article in the San Francisco Chronicle that described Anna Held as one of the chief attractions: “She is thoroughly Bohemian in her tastes and manner of living.”